North Texas Longhorns District Tournament

 The other 35% ish of my 2nrs were a CP and DA.
 I love a good adv cp and impact turn debate.
 I love Process Counterplans even though they’re cheating, steal that aff!

-State’s, XO, Court’s - yes and no, probably solves all the aff, not sexy, but gets the job done.
+State’s, XO, Court’s - yes and no, probably solves all the aff, not creative, but gets the job done.

 Multi Plank Cp – Cheating If you can kick all and any of the planks, probably solves all the aff and avoids the Solvency deficits though so use the cheating to your advantage.